carpentries/lesson-development-training/episodes/03-audience.md

 ## A Lesson Design Process

-In the next parts of this training, we will use a modified version of Nicholl's five phase paradigm for curriculum design [[1][f1000-course-design-guide]].
+In the next parts of this training, we will use a modified version of [Nicholl's five phase paradigm for curriculum design ][f1000-course-design-guide].
 Nicholl's paradigm describes a process, commonly referred to as _backward design_, where those who wish to develop a new curriculum first begin by defining exactly what their learners will be able to do